Tincture of benzoin: Use

 It can be applied to skin fissures, canker sores and fever blisters as a styptic and antiseptic.

-It is thought that light turns the Benzoin in these modern containers to a darker color.
+It is thought that light turns the Benzoin Tincture in these modern containers to a darker color.
 The newly produced tincture is often quite clear until mixed and heated in a pot of water or left uncapped or exposed for an unspecified time, at which it turns to a maple syrup brown color.
-It is unknown if oxidation occurs to produce the dark color or the effects of UV light on the substance.
-The compounding of Benzoin with other substances, such as Aloe and Tolu balsam, is also thought to cause the variation of color.
+It is unknown if oxidation occurs to produce the dark color or the effects of UV light cause the colour change.
+The compounding of Benzoin Tincture with other substances, such as Aloe and Tolu balsam, is also thought to cause the variation of color.

 The Tincture of Benzoin is available in 60 mL dark amber glass bottles.
-This is the traditional way of packaging as opposed to the individual applicators currently made popular by 3M in hospitals with Steri-Strips: small clear glass ampules containing 0.6mL and plugged with a fluffed cotton bung.
+This is the traditional way of packaging as opposed to the individual applicators currently made popular by 3M in hospitals with Steri-Strips: small clear glass ampules containing 0.6ml and plugged with a fluffed cotton bung.

 It is issued and used in the U.S. military to treat blisters.
 A common treatment utilized by medics in the U.S. Army is to drain the fluid from a blister and then inject enough compound tincture of benzoin into the void to glue the blister to the underlying skin, to serve as a local antiseptic, and to prevent further abrasion or loss of skin.
 This is commonly known as a "hot shot" amongst military personnel due to the extreme burning sensation that will be experienced for several moments when the tincture is applied.
-Those who have undergone this treatment do not find the blisters to cause any irritation subsequently, causes for this could either be somatic or psychological as the medicinal properties have not been studied.
+Those who have undergone this treatment do not find the blisters to cause any irritation subsequently, causes for which could either be somatic or psychological as the medicinal properties have not been studied.

+The U.S.N.
+Hospital Corps listed uses include steam atomizer in the treatment of corpus affections of the throat and bronchi, protection of ulcers, fissures of the lips and anus, bedsores, etc.

 Both compounds are also used in cosmetics.